marciero/pythfifth/README.md

 $n \rightarrow \infty$ these probability measures converge to a continuous probability density function on the circle (or the interval $(0, 2\pi]$, take your pick).
 There are many ways to define convergence of functions, sequences, measures, etc. In this particular case the convergence is in the so called *weak-star* topology on the space of measures.
 Despite the esoteric sounding name, this convergence is very intuitive.
 We can define it this way:

 Let $\theta_i, i = 1, 2, 3, ..., n$ be the angles of the points on the circle resulting from stacking pythagorean fifths.
-The associated point mass measures converge to the uniform distribution if, for any continuous function $f$, we have
+The associated point mass measures converge to the uniform distribution in the weak star topology if, for any continuous function $f$, we have

 $$
 \lim_{n \rightarrow \infty} \frac{1}{n} \sum_{i = 1}^n f(\theta_i) = \frac{1}{2\pi}\int_0^{2\pi} \ f(\theta) \ d\theta